James Bernard Schafer: Royal Fraternity of Master Metaphysicians

 Pepperidge Hall, former mansion of Christopher R. Robert, was nearly purchased by the group in 1939.
 However, the sale later fell through.

 A building at 217 W. 57th Street, built by Jay Gould as a stable, was purchased by the group in February 1940 as the location for an auditorium.
 The group also purchased the Adelphi Theatre, changed its name to the "Radiant Center", and put on metaphysical plays there.

 The immortal baby

 In November 1939, Schafer announced his intention to bring Baby Jean, whose mother, a waitress named Catherine Gauntt, was too poor to raise her, into the mansion and prepare her for everlasting life through metaphysics and a special vegetable diet.
+Members of the community believed that if the child never heard any words related to death or disease, her mind would be so conditioned as to preserve her from old age, sickness and death.
+Schafer referred to the Bible's 1 Corinthians 15:26 -- "The last enemy to be destroyed is death"—and Mary Baker Eddy's Christian Science philosophy "Death must be overcome, not submitted to" in explaining Jean's proposed education.
 It was intended that she eventually become the group's immortal leader.
-However, the experiment terminated early, in December 1940, when they returned Baby Jean to her parents, citing both her parents' wishes and the cost.
+However, the experiment terminated early, in December 1940, when the group returned Baby Jean to her parents, citing both her parents' wishes and the cost.
 Later, her mother filed suit.
-Grand larceny charges were also filed by the New York Attorney General, John J. Bennett, Jr.
+Grand larceny charges were also filed by the New York Attorney General, John J. Bennett Jr.